jgthms/marksheet/_posts/2015-06-05-css-border.md

 If you want to set a border on only one of the four sides, you need to include the border's **position** in the CSS property.
 For example, for a bottom border, you can write:

 {% highlight css %}
-blockquote{ border-bottom-color: yellow; border-bottom-style: solid; border-bottom-width: 1px;}
+blockquote { border-bottom-color: yellow; border-bottom-style: solid; border-bottom-width: 1px; }
 {% endhighlight %}

 As for the `border` property, _each_ side has its shorthand version:

 {% highlight css %}
-blockquote{ border-bottom: 1px solid yellow;}
+blockquote { border-bottom: 1px solid yellow; }
 {% endhighlight %}

 #### What if I want 3 borders?
 Do I have to set them individually?